-Reliable rack power distribution with a comprehensive view of critical IT equipment power usage, both at the rack and via remote access with the added ability, remotely turn on, turn off, or reboot power at each outlet.
+Reliable rack power distribution with a comprehensive view of critical IT equipment power usage, both at the rack and via remote access with the added ability to lock receptacles, remotely turn on, turn off, or reboot power at each outlet.
 Available in a variety of electrical and receptacle configurations.